therealjflf/hesutils/docs/hes_sec.rst

 With the original setup, the password hash would be transmitted via Hesiod with the rest of the ``passwd`` entry.
 That made *everybody's* hashes visible to an attacker sniffing the wire, which was immediately understood to be a major security weakness.
 So the good people at MIT's Project Athena came up with another tool to deal with authentication: `Kerberos <https://en.wikipedia.org/wiki/Kerberos_(protocol)>`_.

 Today passwords are no longer present in ``/etc/password``.
 Moreover, passwords are no longer the only form of authentication. `Multi-factor authentication <https://en.wikipedia.org/wiki/Multi-factor_authentication>`_ is becoming a requirement in many larger sites, and hardware security dongles are fairly common.
-Hesiod has absolutely no way of representing such autentication mechanisms right now.
+Hesiod has absolutely no way of representing such authentication mechanisms right now.
 We need something else.
-And while it has its defaults, Kerberos is one of the possible solutions.
+And while it has its defaults, Kerberos is one of the possible solutions (albeit not -- yet? -- for MFA).

-As for the Hesutils, ``hesgen``  won't even try to insert the password hashes back into the ``passwd`` records -- in fact they will *always* overwrite the second field with ``*``, telling the client systems that password logins for that user are disabled and they should authenticate using a different method.
+As for the Hesutils, ``hesgen``  won't even try to insert the password hashes back into the ``passwd`` records -- in fact it will *always* overwrite the second field with ``*``, telling the client systems that password logins for that user are disabled and they should authenticate using a different method.
 So you need another authentication mechanism.

 The bottom line is: kerberize.